GTimothee/dask_io_experiments/README.md

 Experiments and benchmarks for the dask_io module.

 Description:
-- experiment 1: [working] Benchmark of clustered implementation (split only)
+- experiment 1: [working] This experiment is described as experiment 2 in Guédon et al. Benchmark of clustered implementation (split only)
 - experiment 2: [to_refactor] Evaluation of read/write time from hdf5 file to npy/hdf5 file(s)
 - experiment 3: [to_refactor] Test of resplit implementation
-- experiment 4: [working] Vanilla dask clean benchmark on split and merge tasks
+- experiment 4: [working] This experiment is described as experiment 1 in Guédon et al. Vanilla dask clean benchmark on split and merge tasks
 - experiment 5: [working] This experiment is described as experiment 3 in Guédon et al. It is composed of three parts and tests dask_io.

 ## Setup